vineetrc/CS411EC/README.md

 # CS411ExtraCredit

+Commands to run JOINS with Nation and Region Files

+*NOTE region.tbl files and nation.tbl files are already provided in the data folder of this repo
+1. Clone the Repo
-Commands to run with provided (Nation and Region Files).
-Run these commands to verify correctness from the direcotry where main.cpp is located
+2. Navigate to the directory where main.cpp is located and run the following commands

 # Compilation Command:
     g++ -std=c++11  main.cpp join.cpp

+### RUN these commands for SAMPLE CSV FILES (nation.tbl and region.tbl)

 # Run NESTED LOOP JOIN (write to file looptest.tbl):
     ./a.out ./data/region.tbl REGIONKEY  ./data/nation.tbl NESTED_LOOP  looptest.tbl